IntersectMBO/essential-cardano/Essential_Cardano_weekly_reports.md

 ### Week ending July 16th ###
 Last week, we approved the following contributions:
-- Updated developers.cardano.org links with testnets.cardano.org
+- Updated links for developers.cardano.org with testnets.cardano.org
-- Updated the Project Catalyst startups list
+- New entries in the Project Catalyst startups list

 ### Week ending July 9th ###
 Last week, we approved the following contributions: